Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Related Work

 \textbf{Classification}.
-The extracted steganalytic features will be fed into a binary classifier, such as FLD ensemble \cite{FLD2012}, which is initially designed for 2D steganalysis tasks.
-Due to its fast training speed and highly reliable accuracy of embedding detection for high-dimensional data, it is currently widely used in modern 3D steganalyzers.
+The extracted steganalytic features are finally fed into a binary classifier.
+Currently, the Fisher linear discriminator (FLD) ensemble \cite{FLD2012} has been widely adopted in contemporary 3D steganalyzers due to its fast training speed and highly reliable detection accuracy.

-Aside from the steganalysis approaches described above, there also exist two specific steganalysis methods designed for detecting PCA transform-based algorithms\cite{VND2018} and permutation-based algorithms \cite{breakingps}.
+Aside from the steganalysis approaches described above, there are two distinct steganalysis algorithms created specifically for detecting PCA-based steganography \cite{VND2018} and permutation steganography \cite{breakingps}.